davidamadeo/superyou-automated-testing-v2/notes.md

 - [x] New user super well
 - [x] Existing super well
 - [ ] VA payment for all purchasing testcase
-- [ ] Custom choices for multiple products

 ### List of existing test cases that needs to be fixed: